jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Simple Notification Service is for topic pub/sub

 SNS supports up to 10,000,000 subscriptions per topic, 100,000 topics limit.
 The subscribers can publish to topic via SDK and can use different protocols like: HTTP / HTTPS (with delivery retries – how many times), SMTP,  SMS, ...
-The subscribers can be a SQS, a Lambda, emails, Emails...
+The subscribers can be a SQS, a Lambda, Emails...
 Many AWS services can send data directly to SNS for notifications: CloudWatch (for alarms), Auto Scaling Groups notifications, Amazon S3 (on bucket events), CloudFormation.

 SNS can be combined with SQS: Producers push once in SNS, receive in all SQS queues that they subscribed to.
 It is fully decoupled without any data loss.
 SQS allows for data persistence, delayed processing and retries.
 SNS cannot send messages to SQS FIFO queues.